 What is beauty?
 Is it in the perfect arch of an eyebrow, the dramatic pout of a full lip, or the just-right thigh gap to give you that skinny-legged look?
 The modern preoccupation with the mannequin-like sculpted body is just a reflection of how we have lost sight of what beauty really is.
-While most of us are able to detach from this artifice, teenagers and young adults often fall victim to this image and yearn to achieve that level of perfection in their appearance.
-Here is an honest look at the factors that lead up to teenagers increasingly opting for aesthetic surgery and the effects of this pattern.
+While most of us are able to detach from this artifice, teenagers and young adults often fall victim to this image and yearn to achieve that level of perfection in their appearance forcing them to opt for plastic surgery.

 In 2013, there was a media frenzy about Valeria Lukyanova, a Ukrainian model with unrealistic body proportions.
-Due to her inhuman proportions the media dubbed her the ‘human Barbie’, the counterpart of ‘the human Ken doll’, Justin Jedlica.
+Due to her inhuman proportions, the media dubbed her the ‘human Barbie’, the counterpart of ‘the human Ken doll’, Justin Jedlica.
 While Valeria denies that she has had procedures like rib removal, grafting, sculpting and face reconstruction done, Justin’s close to 140 surgeries made him the subject of many headlines.
-This is a grotesque paradigm for the importance and weightage that is being given to physical appearance in today’s world.
+This is a grotesque paradigm for the importance and weight that is being given to physical appearance in today’s world.
 Disturbingly, this image of perfection is being sold through every possible medium, be it beauty products, high-fashion apparel or ‘item-number’ divas.
 On the receiving end of this incursion are the vulnerable teenagers.
 Struggling as they are to find their identity, a majority of these youngsters are also dealing with angsty self-esteem issues.